Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Discussion and conclusion

-In conclusion, we have discussed the Gaussian wavepacket dynamics from the perspective of a nonlinear Schr\"{o}dinger equation, which is complementary to the variational\cite{book_Lubich:2008} and Hamiltonian\cite{Ohsawa_Leok:2013} perspectives.
-The state-dependent quadratic potential appearing in the nonlinear TDSE describing Gaussian wavepacket dynamics guarantees norm conservation but not always the conservation of energy, effective energy, or symplectic structure.
+In conclusion, we have discussed the Gaussian wavepacket dynamics from the perspective of a nonlinear Schr\"{o}dinger equation, which is complementary to the variational\cite{Faou_Lubich:2006,book_Lubich:2008} and symplectic\cite{Faou_Lubich:2006,Ohsawa_Leok:2013,Ohsawa:2015,Ohsawa:2015a} perspectives.
+The more general state-dependent quadratic potential appearing in the nonlinear TDSE describing Gaussian wavepacket dynamics guarantees norm conservation and time reversibility but not always the conservation of energy, effective energy, or symplectic structure.
 Depending on the choice of the coefficients of this potential, one obtains a large family of both well-known and new Gaussian wavepacket dynamics methods.
-Among the latter, the single quartic variational TGWD is promising because it is symplectic, conserves the effective energy, and increases accuracy over the local cubic variational TGWD without substantially increasing its cost.
+Among the latter, the single-quartic variational TGWD is promising because it is symplectic, conserves the effective energy, and increases accuracy over the local cubic variational TGWD without substantially increasing its cost.

 The general form of presentation suggests how all single-trajectory Gaussian wavepacket dynamics methods can be implemented in a single, universal computer code, in which one only needs to modify the three coefficients of the effective potential to obtain any one of the specific methods.
-Moreover, we have described a single, universal high-order geometric integrator for Gaussian wavepacket dynamics, which generalizes Faou and Lubich's integrator for variational TGWD.\cite{Faou_Lubich:2006}
+Moreover, we have described a single, universal high-order geometric integrator for Gaussian wavepacket dynamics, which generalizes Faou and Lubich's integrator for the variational TGWD.\cite{Faou_Lubich:2006}